Our favorite South Korea tours and excursions

 Creamy, sweet and very moreish, makgeolli is often described as a Korean rice wine – though “rice beer” is more appropriate, given the way it’s made.
 Many first-time visitors fall into the mak-trap... the stuff can taste deceptively weak until you’ve had too much, but as long as you know your level, it’s a brilliant drink.

 Our classes take place near Ulsan at Boksoondoga, one of Korea’s most esteemed makgeolli breweries.
-You’ll learn how this milky-white beverage shed its stigma as a “peasants’ drink” to become the tipple of choice for many young Koreans, who appreciate its light effervescence and subtle-yet-complex flavour profile.
+You’ll learn how this milky-white beverage shed its stigma as a “peasants’ drink” to become the tipple of choice for many young Koreans, who appreciate its light effervescence and subtle-yet-complex flavor profile.
 You’ll get hands-on, making your own batch with godubap (steamed rice) and nuruk (traditional Korean yeast).
 By the end of the 40-minute session, you’ll be ready to call yourself a connoisseur!

 Spicy Korean cabbage in a stainless steel bowl